 - Preheat the oven to 400ºF (200ºC) and position an oven rack to the center position.
 Line a baking sheet pan with foil.

-- Put the bell peppers on the sheet pan and bake for 30 to 35 minutes, turning occasionally, until the outer skin is blackened.
-Once the peppers are roasted, transfer them to a heat-safe bowl and cover it with plastic wrap.
+- Put the bell peppers on the baking sheet and roast for 35 to 40 minutes, turning them occasionally, until the outer skin is blackened.
+Once the peppers are roasted, transfer them to a heat-safe bowl and cover the bowl with a lid or a silicone cover.
 Let the peppers sit for about 30 minutes.
+The outer skins of the peppers slide right off if you let them steam inside a bowl for a little while (see note 4).
 Once the peppers are cool enough to handle, remove the skin, stem, seeds and ribs.

-- Add the peppers, breadcrumbs, garlic, lemon juice, pomegranate molasses, vinegar, salt, red pepper flakes, cumin and olive oil into the bowl of a food processor.
+- Add the peppers, breadcrumbs, 1/4 cup chopped walnuts, garlic, lemon juice, pomegranate molasses, balsamic vinegar, tomato paste, salt, red pepper flakes, cumin and olive oil into a high-speed blender or the bowl of a food processor.
 Blend everything until smooth.
 Taste and adjust the seasonings to your liking.
-Empty the red pepper mixture into a bowl.

 - Empty the muhammara into a serving bowl.
 Add another 1/4 cup of chopped walnuts onto the muhammara.

 - Drizzle some olive oil on top.
 Garnish with additional chopped walnuts, black pepper, and carrot tops or parsley, if you like.
 Serve immediately and refrigerate any leftovers.
 The dip is best consumed within 3 to 4 days.